esa-tu-darmstadt/RT-LIFE/README.md

 - Plain signals, neither compression nor delta encoding
 - Tapping of signals in early pipeline stages
 - Two types of precise stalls
-	- CF stall: Stalls execute and later stages.
+	- CF stall: Stalls the execute stage and later stages.
 	- Stall on Store: Combinatorially stalls memory writes as late as possible.

-By now RT-LIFE focuses on 32 bit IoT-class RISC-V cores, which are single-core, single-issue and in-order.
+By now RT-LIFE focuses on 32 bit IoT-class RISC-V cores, which are single-core, single-issue, and in-order type.
 Supported cores are:
 - Flute
 - Orca